The Dyson sphere in the Star Trek TNG episode "Relics".

 A third type of Dyson sphere – a Dyson "bubble" – has been proposed in which the shell would be complete, very thin, and non-rotating.
 It would consist of statites, or stationary solar sails, which reflected light onto collectors for use in external habitats.
 The entire mass of the structure would be approximately that of the Moon or a large asteroid.

-2. To produce Earth-normal gravity at the equator of a Dyson sphere, the sphere would have to rotate so that its angular acceleration matched the acceleration due to gravity at Earth's surface (approximately 9.8 m/s2).
+2. To produce Earth-normal gravity at the equator of a Dyson sphere, the sphere would have to rotate so that its angular acceleration matched the acceleration due to gravity at Earth's surface (approximately 9.8 meters per second per second).
 Angular acceleration is given by v2/r, where v is the tangential velocity and r the distance to the center of rotation.
 Therefore, we require

 or v = √(9.8r)